 Snow cleared from the ice is piled up on one side to allow for cross-country skiing.
 So not only can you skate but you can ski for almost 30 km.

-Kananaskis Cross-country skiing
+1. Kananaskis Country cross-country skiing

 Peter Lougheed Provincial Park in Kananaskis Country is home to 90 km of trails with the majority falling in the easy and moderately difficult category.
 It’s a popular area for people from Calgary because it’s relatively close – especially the north set of trails.